Jonathunky/everycase/pages/support.md

 	Noticeable contributions will be acknowledged in [Credits](about), if you so desire

 - ##### Becoming a site sponsor
-	If whatever you're doing is cool, I'd be happy to display an ad for your business in the right sidebar of the front page.
+	If whatever you're doing is cool, I'd be happy to display a static ad for your business.